SleepySoft/FreeReq/README.md

 + The editor supports image and table pasting.
 You can select the following action.
 + Use QWebEngineView for markdown preview (optional) which is better looking than QTextView.

+## 20240227

++ Debug and update the ChatReq plugin using Chat-GLM2
++ Add print tree feature.
+Note that this feature depends on QWebEngineView
++ Add MarkdownStyle selector plugin.

 # How to run